Reference Guide#

 SE## and GE## Codes#

-The SE## and GE## codes (Transmission Service Error and General Transmission Error) are used to signify more general errors, and are returned under the key TransmissionResults
+The SE## and GE## codes (Transmission Service Error and General Transmission Error) are used to signify more general errors, and are returned under the key TransmissionResults in the outermost level of our responses.

 Using Result Codes Programmatically#